Casey McLean

-Casey McLean (born 24 April 2006) is a New Zealand professional rugby league footballer who plays as a or er for the Penrith Panthers in the National Rugby League and New Zealand at international level.
+Casey McLean (born 24 April 2006) is a international rugby league footballer who plays as a or er for the Penrith Panthers in the National Rugby League.

 Background

 McLean is of Māori descent, and is the younger brother of fellow Penrith player Jesse McLean.
 He is first cousins with Joe Chan and Tiaki Chan, and is the nephew of Alex Chan.
 Much like his brother Jesse, Casey also played rugby union at school.

 McLean played his junior rugby league for the Blacktown City Bears in the Penrith District Junior Rugby League.
 He came through the grades at Penrith in Harold Matthews Cup and Jersey Flegg Cup.

 Playing career

+2024

 In 2024, he played at for New South Wales at under-19 level in a 14–10 victory in the 2024 under-19 State of Origin.